Staying in a Traditional Santana House

 Some houses also had a basement known as a “loja”.

-The houses you stay in, retain this traditional layout as you can see from the photo below of where we stayed.
+The houses in Madeira that you stay in, retain this traditional layout as you can see from the photo below of where we stayed.
 The downstairs is a studio with the bathroom off it and you can see the stairs to the attic on the right.

 The inside of our traditional Santana house with double bed, bathroom and kitchen, Madeira, Portugal